Blockdaemon/demo-stakingAPI/ethereum-staking/buildervault/nodejs/README.md

     - Place Builder Vault authentication certificate key-pair `client.crt` & `client.key` in this nodejs folder
   - Register for free Blockdaemon [RPC API key](https://docs.blockdaemon.com/reference/get-started-rpc#step-1-sign-up-for-an-api-key) and set in .env as BLOCKDAEMON_API_KEY
   - Register for free Blockdaemon [Staking API key](https://docs.blockdaemon.com/reference/get-started-staking-api#step-1-sign-up-for-an-api-key) and set in .env as BLOCKDAEMON_STAKE_API_KEY
-  - Speak to your CSM about getting credentials to the Blockdaemon nexus.sepior.net repo for the nodejs SDK.

 ### Step 1.
 Set environment variables in .env
 ```shell